noodlespan/helix/doc/init.md

 4d) CentOS

-Copy helixd.init to /etc/init.d/helixd.
-Test by running "service helixd start".
+Copy tcashd.init to /etc/init.d/tcashd.
+Test by running "service tcashd start".

-Using this script, you can adjust the path and flags to the helixd program by setting the HelixD and FLAGS environment variables in the file /etc/sysconfig/helixd.
+Using this script, you can adjust the path and flags to the tcashd program by setting the TcashD and FLAGS environment variables in the file /etc/sysconfig/tcashd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn
 -----------------------------------